sirnewton01/anon-ssh/cmd/gemini/README.md

 When the command is invoked on a local file path it will return a well-formed Gemini protocol response.
 If the local file path exists and can be read by the current user then a 20 status is returned with the media type along with the contents of the file.
 Otherwise, a 51 (Not Found) status is returned.
+Success statuses will exit with code 0, any non-success statuses exit with the code set to the status integer.

 ```
 20 text/plain